bootlin/meta-spdx-diff/README.md

 # meta-sbom-diff

-This layer integrates the sbom-diff-tool utility into Yocto builds.
+This layer integrates the sbom-diff utility into Yocto builds.
 It allows you to generate SPDX Software Bill of Materials (SBOM) diffs between a newly built image and a reference SPDX file.